 In 2016, two Cambridge students, Lucy Moss and Toby Marlow, exploded onto the musical theatre scene with what they thought was just a little show at the Edinburgh Fringe.
-Three years later, that little show has transformed the industry of the modern musical and is set to play a nine week slot at the Sydney Opera House, before opening on Broadway.
+Years later, that little show has transformed the industry of the modern musical, and is set to return to the Sydney Opera House this summer.

 The show is SIX, an electrifying all female pop musical/concert remixing the story of the six wives of Henry VIII and reclaiming a historical saga responsible for such cultural phenomena as hit Showtime series The Tudors (2007), The Other Boleyn Girl (2008) and The Church of England (1534).

 Though SIX goes from success to success, co-creators Toby Marlow and Lucy Moss stay humble in the face of astounding career triumphs, regularly brushing off comparisons to new-wave Broadway hits like Be More Chill.
-Ahead of its Australian premiere, we spoke to Moss about the origins and future of the cult show.
+Ahead of its Australian premiere in 2020, we spoke to Moss about the origins and future of the cult show.

 Tell us about your process for creating the work.
 When you’d settled on the story of the six wives of Henry VIII, did you have to spend lots of time researching or were you already history buffs?